ITU-DevOps2025-GROUP-A/itu-minitwit/docs/report.md

 After long contemplation on why it didn't work, we took a step back and properly analyzed the api specs.
 Lesson: Do it right the first time.

-* Refactoring from Python to C# and incorporating Helge's API specifications.
-Specifically 'minitwit_sim_api.py'

 ## Operation